What do water parks, parties and studying English have in common?

 - EnglishClass101 — You can create an account on this site to get access to over 1400 English audio and video lessons.
 The videos give you access to professional teachers, and they cover everything from grammar and vocabulary to culture.

 - James ESL English Lessons — From English spelling rules to idioms, James covers it all.
 James is a YouTube English teacher who knows what English learners need.
 This is a great channel for advanced English speakers because it deals with a wide range of topics that you may have never seen before.

 3. Use a Whiteboard

 You could spend a lot of money on English courses and learning materials if you want to.
 But one inexpensive tool that can really improve your studying is a mini-whiteboard.
-This double-sided dry erase lapboard from Amazon costs just $6.33 USD, for example, and has writing lines on one side.
+You can get a double-sided dry erase lapboard from Amazon that has writing lines on one side.

 What’s so special about a whiteboard?
 Honestly, they’re fun to write on!
 There’s just something about how the colorful dry-erase markers easily slide on the board.
 And if you make a mistake, just wipe the eraser and you have a clean board to begin again.

 I’ve had a personal whiteboard for years and years, which I use for foreign language study, so I love this method.
 The body remembers words better when you write them out by hand (rather than typing), and whiteboards give you that needed writing practice—in a fun way.

 So, how can you use a whiteboard to study English?
 Here are a few ideas to get you started:

 - Conjugating verbs — Take a list of verbs and choose a tense, then conjugate them one at a time on your whiteboard.
 This is what I use my whiteboard for the most, actually!